 - Soak in the famous Kythnos hot springs – once frequented by Greek royalty

 Despite its size, there’s a delightful “small town” vibe about Thessaloniki.
 Thessaloniki also exudes an air of elegance and sophistication that Athens simply does not have.
-The Rotunda and the White Tower are Thessaloniki attractions that you absolutely should add to your agenda.

 - Get lost in the little alleyways of Ano Poli (Old Town)